nimirea/button-pressing-online-firebase/README.md

 1. Create a Google Firebase account, if you don't have one already.
 2. Install the [Firebase CLI](https://firebase.google.com/docs/cli/) on your local machine
 3. Set up a Firebase project first.
 Make sure that you select the Blaze plan, which lets you use cloud functions.
-At the time of writing, it is quite cheap to host data on there—I do not expect to pay more than \$1 total to run about 100 participants in this experiment.
+At the time of writing, it is quite cheap to host data on there—I do not expect to pay more than \$1 total to run about 50 participants in this experiment.
 4. Create a new web app as part of your Firebase project, and copy the configuration info from this app to `src/fb_init.js.sample`.
 Remove '.sample' from the end of this file.
 5. Run `firebase init` in _this_ directory.
-Add the realtime database, hosting, storage, pubsub, and emulators as options.
+Add the realtime database, hosting, pubsub, and emulators as options.
 Link it to your just-created project.
 You'll want to set the hosting directory to `dist` instead of the default `public`.
 6. Run `npm install` inside this directory to update packages as needed.

 #### 2. Firebase Functions (Backend) Configuration Setup